 Frequency allocations for each license class can be viewed here.

-Newcomers can begin their studying for the Technician class license by downloading the "No Nonsense Technician Class License Study Guide".
+Newcomers can begin studying for the Technician class license by downloading the "No Nonsense Technician Class License Study Guide".

 Looking for an amateur radio license exam session?
 Find it here.